Arts Impact Fund The loan will allow the organisation to grow…

 Cultural Impact Development Fund

-The leading African & Caribbean dance theatre company will use its loan to create a modern and well-resourced centre for degree students and the local community.
+The leading African & Caribbean dance theatre company is using its loan to create a modern and well-resourced centre for degree students and the local community.

 IRIE! dance theatre is the UK’s leading dance theatre company delivering creative, educational and artistic activities in African and Caribbean dance.
 Founded in 1985, the company has worked with thousands of young people and dance artists, and created over 25 dance works for touring nationally and internationally.
 Based in the historic Moonshot Centre in New Cross, South London, IRIE!’s mission is to support the personal wellbeing and community cohesion of the diverse population in its local area through dance.